 Ever since the Garden of Eden, gardening has been a timeless way to exercise, get fresh air and sunshine, plus reap the benefits of growing your own healthy and fresh food.

-Radishes and sunflowers are things children can’t fail at.
-Children like gardening more when they like to eat the foods they raise.
-You never know ~ maybe you will have a budding gardener or two when they have a few successes of their own to bring to the table.
+Children learn to love gardening when they like to eat the foods they raise.
+You never know – maybe you will have a budding gardener or two when they have a few successes of their own to bring to the table.

 Planning What to Grow: